In marketing, like anything, you need to get the basics right. Otherwise the time and money you invest in marketing will be wasted

 PR and advertising

-Wayne Smart, head of marketing (Europe) at Travelers, introduces the PR and advertising section
+Wayne Smart, Innovation lead (Europe) at Travelers, introduces the PR and advertising section

 For a law firm, reputation is everything.
 This may explain why so many firms use PR consultants and PR agencies.
 In this section, Kerry Jack has summarised all of the key 'how-to' points for you in one concise article, PR for law firms.